JarekSopinski/TIL/SQL/sql-keys.md

     );

 That is not required, of course.
 There is nothing wrong with using surrogate keys!
 Surrogate keys actually might be better for performance reasons.

+In a similar way to composite primary keys, we can create composite foreign keys.